 So, what does this means for brands and social media marketing?

 For brands to garner sufficient reach, advertising will be required.
 There are various ways to increase engagement, which will include scheduling content that is savable and shareable for your audience.
 Creating a wide range of content is also recommended, so be sure to include Story content and Lives in your social media plans.
 When it comes to the way you’re creating content, be sure that it is high quality, relatable, and not over-edited.

 So, is Instagram dead?
 No, but based on the analysis above, it is fair to say that it is dying.
 It is still possible to be successful on the app by marketing and selling your products, but it is important to note the shifts among the audience on the app and to cater to this.
 It is also important to spread your brand across other platforms too.
 With the news that Google has been overtaken as the most popular site, perhaps it's time to place TikTok at the top of your social media strategies.

 We’d love to hear your thoughts.

 If you need help with your Instagram reach and engagement, reach out to us at Nexa.
-We’re a Dubai-based digital marketing agency with award-winning social media strategies under our belt.
+We’re a united-kingdom-based digital marketing agency with award-winning social media strategies under our belt.